gxf1212/notes/research/academic-notes.md

 preventing the metal-bound water from acting as a nucleophile in the reaction.

-Cys-rich proteins have been used by living organisms to fight heavy metal intoxication.
-Cys-rich proteins such as metallothionein are used as traps to sequester nonbiogenic metal ions from the body fluids

-铝离子应该不会MLCT啥的
+# Biochemistry

 ## Bioinorganic Chemistry

-- Cadmium can replace zinc, but is toxic because it does not have the same catalytic ability.

-  Mercury can bind to thiol groups, which are found in the amino acid cysteine in proteins.
-This can disrupt the function of proteins and enzymes that contain cysteine residues.
-Mercury can also replace zinc ions in certain proteins (SH)

 -

+-

 ### Metal and Metalloproteins

+#### Basics

 - one-third of all proteins are estimated to be metalloprotein

+- For example, the average concentrations of free Na<sup>+</sup>, K<sup>+</sup>, Mg<sup>2+</sup>, and Ca<sup>2+</sup> in the blood plasma are ∼145, ∼4, ∼1.5, and ∼1.8 mM, respectively, while those in the cytosol are ∼12, ∼139, ∼0.8, and <0.2 × 10<sup>–3</sup> mM, respectively.
+(6) At the same time, the intracellular concentration of the free transition metals such as Zn<sup>2+</sup> (10<sup>–10</sup>–10<sup>–15</sup> M) (7-9) and Cu<sup>+</sup> (∼10<sup>–18</sup> M) (10) is kept very low, yet the cellular/extracellular proteins in a healthy organism select with high fidelity the “right” metal ion against a background of, sometimes, higher concentrations of competing cations.

+- “Alien metal cations” refers to metal cations that are not native to a particular biological system or molecule.
+For example, in the context of adenosine triphosphate (ATP), which exists in solution mostly as ATP-Mg, Mg<sup>2+<sup/> would be considered the native metal cation while other metal cations such as Li+ would be considered alien

+- [Irving–Williams series - Wikipedia](https://en.wikipedia.org/wiki/Irving–Williams_series): stability of complexes, Mn(II) < Fe(II) < Co(II) < Ni(II) < Cu(II) > Zn(II)

+  Natural [proteins'](https://en.wikipedia.org/wiki/Protein) affinities for metal binding also follow the Irving–Williams series?
+Of course there are selective proteins...

+#### Metal-protein interactions

 - Mammalian metallothioneins (MTs) are a group of cysteine-rich proteins that bind metal ions in two α- and β-domains and represent a major cellular Zn(II)/Cu(I) buffering system in the cell.
 - Heavy metal ions can precipitate proteins by bonding with negatively charged parts of the protein molecule, reducing the tendency of the protein to attract a layer of water molecules around it, allowing the protein molecules to interact with one another and precipitate out of solution.
-- For example, the average concentrations of free Na<sup>+</sup>, K<sup>+</sup>, Mg<sup>2+</sup>, and Ca<sup>2+</sup> in the blood plasma are ∼145, ∼4, ∼1.5, and ∼1.8 mM, respectively, while those in the cytosol are ∼12, ∼139, ∼0.8, and <0.2 × 10<sup>–3</sup> mM, respectively.
-(6) At the same time, the intracellular concentration of the free transition metals such as Zn<sup>2+</sup> (10<sup>–10</sup>–10<sup>–15</sup> M) (7-9) and Cu<sup>+</sup> (∼10<sup>–18</sup> M) (10) is kept very low, yet the cellular/extracellular proteins in a healthy organism select with high fidelity the “right” metal ion against a background of, sometimes, higher concentrations of competing cations.
+  - Cadmium can replace zinc, but is toxic because it does not have the same catalytic ability.
+  - Mercury can bind to thiol groups, which are found in the amino acid cysteine in proteins.
+This can disrupt the function of proteins and enzymes that contain cysteine residues.
+Mercury can also replace zinc ions in certain proteins (SH)
+- Cys-rich proteins have been used by living organisms to fight heavy metal intoxication.
+Cys-rich proteins such as metallothionein are used as traps to sequester nonbiogenic metal ions from the body fluids

 ## Organic Chemistry